asmalizaa/pythoncustomized/Chapter5.md

 print(cursor)
 ```

+### Apply CRUD Operations on SQLite3

 At this point, you’re able to make queries against the database.
-In the current situation, because the database has no tables or records yet, you first need to create a table and insert a couple of records:
+In the current situation, because the database has no tables or records yet, you first need to create a table and insert a couple of records:

 ```python
 cursor.execute("insert into people (name, count) values ('Bob', 1)")